-Firearms storage and security
+Storage, safety and security

-The minimum standards for firearm and ammunition storage are set out in Schedule 1 – Code of Practice for the Security, Storage and Transport of Firearms, Ammunition and Related Items.
-This schedule is contained in the Firearms Regulations 2017.
+The minimum standard of storage is determined by the quantity and category of firearms held.
+The minimum standards for firearms and ammunition storage are set out in Schedule 1 - Code of Practice for the Security, Storage and Transport of Firearms, Ammunition and Related items.
+The schedule is contained in the Firearms Regulations 2017.

 Police audits